Choctaw Nation of Oklahoma: Self-determination 1970s-present

-Native American tribes such as the Choctaw were granted the power to negotiate and contract directly for services, as well as to determine what services were in the best interest of their people.
+Native American tribes such as the Choctaw Nation were granted the power to negotiate and contract directly for services, as well as to determine what services were in the best interest of their people.
 During Gardner's term as chief, a tribal newspaper, Hello Choctaw, was established.
 In addition, the Choctaw directed their activism at regaining rights to land and other resources.
 With the Muscogee and Cherokee nations, the Choctaw successfully sued the federal and state government over riverbed rights to the Arkansas River.

 Discussions began on the issue of drafting and adopting a new constitution for the Choctaw people.
-A movement began to increase official enrollment of members, increase voter participation, and preserve the Choctaw language.
-In early 1978, David Gardner died of cancer at the age of thirty-seven.
+A movement began to increase official enrollment of citizens, increase voter participation, and preserve the Choctaw language.
+In early 1978, David Gardner died of cancer at the age of 37.
 Hollis Roberts was elected chief in a special election, serving from 1978 to 1997.

 In June 1978 the Bishinik replaced Hello Choctaw as the tribal newspaper.
 Spirited debates over a proposed constitution divided the people.
 In May 1979, they adopted a new constitution for the Choctaw nation.

 Faced with termination as a sovereign nation in 1970, the Choctaws emerged a decade later as a tribal government with a constitution, a popularly elected chief, a newspaper, and the prospects of an emerging economy and infrastructure that would serve as the basis for further empowerment and growth.